-While many educational paths exist to enter the in-demand nursing profession, a Bachelor of Science in Nursing (BSN) degree opens the most doors.
+While many educational paths lead to the in-demand nursing profession, a Bachelor of Science in Nursing (BSN) degree opens the greatest number of doors.
 That’s because coursework covered in a BSN program goes beyond the fundamental nursing curriculum taught in associate’s degree programs.

 The Averett University ABSN curriculum, for example, includes components of research, management and community health — all vital knowledge for nurses to possess as the health care landscape continues to become more and more complex.